Sources for Assistance with Non-Resident Tax Forms

-While the ISSO provides general tax assistance in the form of tax information workshops for international students and scholars in the Cornell community, its staff members are not tax specialists.
+While International Services provides general tax assistance in the form of tax information workshops for international students and scholars in the Cornell community, its staff members are not tax specialists.
 If you require more individualized assistance with federal and/or state income tax preparation, please consider the various available sources.

 - For help using the SPRINTAX software, you can submit your question within the software.

 - Start with the source: The IRS offers several ways of assisting taxpayers with their federal tax forms.
 You can check its website, where there is a host of information.
 From pre-recorded messages covering various tax topics (teletax topics, 1-800-829-4477), to speaking with a customer service representative (1-800-829-1040) to Publication 910 "Guide to Free Tax Services," see www.irs.gov.